 If you do not follow, import will work, but you get hourglass icon.

-The purpose of the policy import is to merely import the super metrics.
-We have to enable them manually.
-If you are curious the list of super metrics you are getting, the list looks something like this:
+Import the super metrics.
+If you are curious the list of super metrics you are getting, the list looks something like this.
+Yes, heaps of them!

-Once imported, enable the super metrics in your base policy.
+Once imported, enable the super metrics in your default active policy.
 Yes, you can bulk enable by selecting multiple lines (as shown below).
+Sort the result by Object Type, and do not enable on All Objects Types.
 Use the Actions menu to enable them all.

-After you import the Performance SLA super metrics, review their settings.
-Do adjust the SLA accordingly if you know the performance of your IaaS.
+Optional step: review the Performance SLA super metrics settings.
+Adjust the SLA accordingly if you know the performance of your IaaS.
 If you are running Balance power management, change the CPU SLA to 10, 20, 30 accordingly.

 Create 1 policy for each Tier.
 This has to be based on your active policy, so the inheritance works properly.
-In the example below, my base policy is called OneCloud Default Policy.
 Make sure you choose the right one.

 You must use the following names for the Policy: